rjspencer/docs/theming.md

 -----

-## ActivityDate
+## ActivityDate, AudioPlaylistReleaseDate, AudioRecordedDate, CreatedDate, EventEndDate, EventStartDate, ModifiedDate, PublishedDate
-Show the date of an activity in the activity stream
+Show the date of various objects
 Options
 format
 :	the format of the date according to [this](http://php.net/manual/en/function.date.php) *defaults to n/j/y*